 The entire space was immaculate and the service was so friendly!
 We weren’t rushed at all in fact we were worried that we went over our time but no one person in the pale seemed inclined to rush us out.
 It was fantastic!

 9. Gelato and Book Shopping in Oia

 We arrived in Oia before the crowds and enjoyed walking around the town.
-When the tour buses began to arrived we made our way to Lolita’s Gelato for a refreshing treat and visited Atlantis Books.
+When the tour buses began to arrive we made our way to Lolita’s Gelato for a refreshing treat and visited Atlantis Books.

 10. Walk Imerovigli to Fira

-It’s a great 30 minute walk into Fira but make sure you have the right shoes!
+It’s a great 30-minute walk into Fira but make sure you have the right shoes!
 Most of the way is cobblestone which isn’t comfortable in sandals.
 The views are amazing and there are so many little shops and corners to explore.
 Every shop owner greeted us with a smile and we found great places to eat and grab snacks at.

 Other Greece Articles